 - Longer deal processes mean higher payouts: ~40% of deals within the analyzed dataset took place over a 9-month period.
 Business owners interested in getting the best multiple should be prepared for a more lengthy deal process that may involve bids from several potential buyers to get the best possible price.

 In the following section, we discuss how assisted living companies are being valued by acquirers in today’s market.
-We then provide a forecast of the direction assisted living M&A seems to be going moving into 2024.
+We then provide a forecast of the direction assisted living M&A is going as of 2024.

 How Senior Care Companies are Valued